Henna coloring is one of the most popular coloring capillary techniques. But is it possible to do a chemical coloring after henna?

 Discolouration after a coloring plant-based henna

-If you want to change your color to blond, you should know that home bleaching is not recommended after coloring , as long as it contains indigo, which is the case for most colorings plant-based .
+If you want to change your color for blond hair, you should know that home bleaching is not recommended after coloring if it contains indigo, which is the case for most colorings plant-based products.

 If you decide to do a highlight or strands on your own, the result will inevitably be catastrophic: unsightly green highlights .